Who Wants To Work on Fridays?

 Monday through Friday, 9 to 5.
 It is probably the most commonly known work schedule out there.
 Maybe you have a lunch in the middle that causes a slight variation, but more than likely, your schedule is pretty close to the traditional.

-Before the 40-hour workweek, many factory workers in the 1700s worked at least 13-hour days and six days per week.
+Before the 40-hour workweek, many factory workers in the 1700s worked at least 13-hour days and six days per week (sounds pretty bad, right?).
 Other occupations, like miners, worked extremely long hours as well.

 In 1927, the Ford Motor Company came out with the five-day workweek and many other businesses joined in.
 Then in 1938, the Fair Labor Standards Act (FLSA) changed the overall framework of labor in the U.S. The minimum hourly wage was set at 25 cents (which is $4.20 in 2014 dollars) and the maximum workweek, at 44 hours.
 A combination of all of these driving forces created the schedules we have today.